 Clairolfaction – The Gift Of Psychic Smell

-Distinctive smells have long been associated with a variety of paranormal and psychic phenomena.
-Some psychic mediums with this unusual talent rely on their ability to ‘smell spirit’ in order to validate loved ones who have crossed over, or to identify the presence of spiritual entities.
-Some psychics also use this extrasensory skill to gain insight into events of the past, present and future.
-It is an unusual psychic ability known as clairolfaction, the gift of 'clear' smelling.
+Distinctive smell perceptions have long been associated with a variety of psychic and supernatural phenomena.
+Some psychic mediums with this unusual talent rely on their ability to ‘smell spirit’ in order to validate loved ones who have crossed over, or to identify the presence of spirit entities.
+Some psychics also use this rare psychic ability to gain insight into events of the past, present and future.
+It is the unique psychic ability known as clairolfaction, the gift of psychic smell.